-It was Hippocrates – who is often coined as the “Father of Medicine” – who said that all disease begins in the gut.
+It was Hippocrates, who is often coined as the “Father of Medicine,” who said that all disease begins in the gut.
 The gut has become an increasingly popular topic over past severals.
 Now, more than ever, it’s important to keep your gut healthy to help keep your immune system strong.
 And probiotics can help with that.

-The bacteria in your gut – also lovingly called your intestinal flora – also helps your immune system.
-When potentially harmful bacteria – or other types of pathogens – enter your digestive tract, the bacteria already living in your gut help suppress them and prevent them from expressing and causing an illness.
-If the bacteria in your gut are out of balance, you become more susceptible to infection from these invading bacteria.
+The bacteria in your gut—also lovingly called your intestinal flora—also helps your immune system.
+When potentially harmful bacteria, or other types of pathogens, enter your digestive tract, the bacteria already living in your gut help suppress them.
+This prevents them from expressing and causing an illness.
+If the bacteria in your gut are out of balance, you become more susceptible to infection from these invading bacteria and viruses.